sakship2000/Covid-19-Cases-Tracker-Chrome-Extenison/README.md

 </p>
 <h1 align="center"><Covid-19 Cases Tracker</h1>
 COVID-19 Cases Tracker

-A Google Chrome extension that tracks COVID-19 Cases

 ## Introduction
-This chrome extension. allows you to access the latest COVID-19 cases information for any given country, no matter what you're doing or what tab you're on.
+A Google Chrome extension that tracks COVID-19 Cases.
+It allows you to access the latest COVID-19 cases information for any given country, no matter what you're doing or what tab you're on.
 I've always wanted to experiment with a chrome extension and given the ongoing pandemic, figured I'd make it useful and relevant.

 ## Features
 Once you enter the name of the country you'd like stats for, you are met with a table that lists the following: